shanerwarner/oraclewiki/content/docs/_index.md

 ---
-title: Documentation
+title: Oracle Standalone
 next: first-page
 ---

 This is a demo of the theme's documentation layout.

-## Oracle Standalone
+## Installation Variants

 {{< cards >}}
   {{< card link="docs" title="RHEL 7.5" icon="desktop-computer" >}}